 Bloodmagic, Anders had thought.
 But the farmer hadn’t been able to confirm that.
 All the farmer knew was that the funny-smelling fellow had been whispering to Simon and Lewis.
 The two mages had looked terrified and had gone off with the Wardens that very night.
 The Wardens didn’t wait for dawn.
 The mages took no extra clothes, no spellbooks, no bedrolls, no supplies and no food.
 Strangest of all, the lot of them had headed west.
 And yet, the farmer had heard rumors of darkspawn on the coast to the north.
 It didn’t add up, the farmer had said.
 It didn’t add up at all.
-The farmer would have gone after those Wardens, of course she would.
-But what good was an untrained laborer against three Wardens?
+The farmer would have gone after those Wardens, if she’d thought it would help.
+But what good was one person against three Wardens?

 Anders could see her point.
-But he wasn’t just one person.
+But Anders was more than just one person.
 So Anders and Justice had set out immediately.

 It had taken Anders two days to pick up on the Wardens’ trail.
 He tracked the Wardens by the blight in their blood, even though weather had pushed back against him at every turn.
 He was deep in the heart of Ferelden now, a day’s ride from the coast, not far from the smuggler’s country of Crestwood.
 And now, it seemed, Anders had found those ‘strange’ Wardens at last.
 There was a clearing ahead, and a fire burning within it.
 Most telling of all, the song of the taint hummed loudly in Anders’ blood, mingled with the harmony of those other Wardens.
 The blight-song was like a funeral dirge, melancholy and reedy.